Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Introduction

 In the broader context, the peculiarities in the microwave electromagnetic response are very interesting also outside the Nb-based materials.
-E.g. in Ref.~\cite{Barra05, Barra06}, the authors focus on the role of current redistribution in microwave measurements, giving rise to anomalous effects in the measurements of the surface impedance, penetration depth, and complex conductivity in high-temperature superconducting (HTS) films.\\
+For example, in Refs.~\cite{Barra05, Barra06}, the authors focus on the role of current redistribution in microwave measurements, giving rise to anomalous effects in the measurements of the surface impedance, penetration depth, and complex conductivity in high-temperature superconducting (HTS) films.\\

-In this manuscript, we address peculiarities in a frequency shift $\delta f(T)$ observed in Ref.~\cite{Bafia21} straightforwardly within a simple mean-field-based approach.
-We exploit the Coherent Potential Approximation (CPA) electron Green's function describing the Dynes superconductor (DS) \cite{Herman16} within Nam's approach of the superconducting response to the electromagnetic field \cite{Nam67a, Nam67b, Herman17b}.
+In this article, we address peculiarities in a frequency shift $\delta f(T)$ observed in Ref.~\cite{Bafia21} straightforwardly within a simple mean-field-based approach.
+We exploit the coherent potential approximation (CPA) electron Green's function describing the Dynes superconductor (DS) \cite{Herman16} within Nam's approach of the superconducting response to the electromagnetic field \cite{Nam67a, Nam67b, Herman17b}.